EraseLoRA: MLLM-Driven Foreground Exclusion and Background Subtype Aggregation for Dataset-Free Object Removal: Method

-This three-label formulation explicitly distinguishes non-target foreground objects from the unmasked background region, allowing us to isolate distractors that previous dataset-free methods \citep{sun2025attentiveeraser, jia2025designedit} mistakenly treat as background (see Fig.~\ref{fig:3label_cls}), which in turn yields cleaner background supervision for subsequent reconstruction.
+where $M_T$, $M_F$, and $M_B$ denote the target, non-target foreground, and clean background masks in the latent space, respectively.
+This partition explicitly distinguishes non-target foreground objects from the unmasked background region, allowing us to isolate distractors that previous dataset-free methods \cite{sun2025attentiveeraser, jia2025designedit} mistakenly treat as background (see Fig.~\ref{fig:3label_cls}), which in turn yields cleaner background supervision for subsequent reconstruction.